 Under these circumstances, the individual can lawfully acquire and possess the handgun in question, but they are not grandfathered or authorized to acquire more prohibited handguns.

-An individual can lend a prohibited firearm to anyone with a valid Possession Only Licence (POL) or PAL which authorizes them to possess that particular category of prohibited firearm.
-If they lend a firearm, they must lend the registration certificate as well.
+An individual can lend a prohibited firearm to anyone with a valid PAL which authorizes them to possess that particular category of prohibited firearm.
+If they lend the prohibited firearm, they must lend the registration certificate as well.

 They may sell or give a prohibited firearm only to someone with a PAL valid for that category of firearm.
-When a firearm changes owners, it must be registered to the new owner.
+When the prohibited firearm changes owners, it must be registered to the new owner.
 This can be done by calling the CFP or by submitting form RCMP 5492.

 All firearms must be unloaded and transported safely to deter loss, theft and accidents.
 Before transporting a prohibited firearm, it is necessary to obtain an Authorization to Transport (ATT) from the Chief Firearms Officer (CFO) of the province or territory in which the firearm is located.
 Call the CFP to apply for an ATT or submit form RCMP 5490 and mail or fax it to the relevant CFO.